 Port Description POWER Power connector.
 RESET A button to restore the factory default settings.
 To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.
 PHONE 1-2 Ports to connect analog phones.
 LAN 1-4 4 Ethernet ports to connect computers or network devices.
 WAN A port to connect to a private Ethernet line (it is recommended to use the cable included in the delivery package).
+DSL A DSL port to connect the router to the telephone line.

-The device is also equipped with two external non-detachable Wi-Fi antennas.
+The device is also equipped with four internal Wi-Fi antennas.